eclipse-che/che-docs/src/main/_docs/use-che-as-a-workspace-server/server-stack.md

 }
 ```

-## Delete a Stack
+# Delete a Stack

-Stack ID is passed as a path parameter:
+To delete a stack you need to pass the stack ID as a path parameter:

 ```shell
 curl -X DELETE --header 'Accept: application/json' http://localhost:8080/api/stack/${id}
 ```